-THIS was the Disposition of his Mind, when he was translated on a sudden from a Prison to a Throne; which when he ascended, he verify'd what was formerly said with Respect to Tiberius, that Princes who come to it by fuch Steps are generally cruel. began his Reign by putting his Brother Caidar Mirises Then being curious to discover which of the Grandees had periwaded the King his Father to keep him so long in Prison, he made use of the very Stratagem that Usum-Cassan had formerly employ'd with Success to catch his eldest Son, who was in Rebellion against him: He shut himself up for a few Days in his Palace, and would fuffer none but some of his most trusty Domesticks to see him.
-After some time he ordered them to give out that he was dead, and to make all the Ceremonies and Preparations usually made in the like Cases.
-Every thing succeeded to his Wish: Those who were disaffected to him, thinking him really dead, did not dissemble their Sentiments with regard to a King from whom they thought they had nothing more to fear.
-The King who had his Spies and Eve-Droppers, was informed of every thing; and, as foon as he appeared again in publick, caused fome to be taken up, while others, conscious of their Guilt, ran away to the Extremities of the Kingdom.
-The King, being informed of it, presently mounted his Horse to pursue them with what Cavalry he had.
-The Turks, who knew that he was advancing to the Frontier, were alarmed, and conftruing his March as a Declaration of War, took the Field, and made Incursions into the King's Territories.
-Ismael was vexed at this Disappointment; and that he might not have two different Wars to carry on at the same time, one abroad against the Tarks, the other at home against the Great Men, because of the Jealousy he had given them, he put such of the latter as he nost suspected to Death, and prepared for a War with the Turks; during which he was portoned by his Sifter Persancona, at the Infligation of the Great Men of the Kingdom, and of his own Brothers, who dreaded his Cruelty.
-He died n 1577.
+Steps are generally cruel.
+For he began his Reign by putting his Brother Caidar Mirifes Then being curious to discover to Death. which of the Grandees had perswaded the King his Father to keep him so long in Prison, he made use of the very Stratagem that Vsum-Cassan had formerly employ'd with Success to catch his cldest Son, who was in Rebellion against him: He shut himself up for a few Days in his Palace, and would fuffer none but some of his most trusty Domesticks to see After some Time he ordered them to give out that he was dead, and to make all the Ceremonies and Preparations usually made in the like Cases.
+Every Thing succeeded to his Wish: Those who were disaffected to him, thinking him really dead, did not diffenble their Sentiments with regard to a King from whom they thought they had nothing more to fear.
+The King who had his Spies and Eve-Droppers, was informed of every Thing; and, as foon as he appeared again in publick, caused some to be taken up, while others, conscious of their Guilt, ran away to the Extranities of the Kingdom.
+The King, being informed of it, presently mounted his Horse to purfue them with what Cavalry he had.
+The Turks, who knew that he was advancing to the Frontier, were alarmed, and construing his March as a Declaration of War, took the Field, and made Incursions into the King's Territories.
+Ismael was vexed at this Difappoint-D 2.

+apointment; and that he might not have two different Wars to carry on at the same Time, one abroad against the Turks, the other at home against the Great Men, because of the Jealousy he had given them, he put such of the latter as he most suspected to Death, and prepared for a War with the Turks; during which he was poisoned by his Sister Persanconcona, at the Instigation of the Great Men of the Kingdom, and of his own Brothers, who dreaded his Cruelty.
+He died in 1577.